(roe PIN i role)

 Restless legs syndrome (immediate release only): Treatment of moderate to severe primary restless legs syndrome (RLS)

-Hypersensitivity to ropinirole or any component of the formulation
+Hypersensitivity (eg, urticaria, angioedema, rash, pruritus) to ropinirole or any component of the formulation

 Parkinson disease: Oral:

 Immediate-release tablet: The dosage should be increased to achieve a maximum therapeutic effect, balanced against the principal side effects of nausea, dizziness, somnolence and dyskinesia.
-Recommended starting dose is 0.25 mg 3 times/day; based on individual patient response, the dosage should be titrated with weekly increments as described below:
+Recommended starting dose is 0.25 mg 3 times daily; based on individual patient response, the dosage should be titrated with weekly increments as described below:

 Note: After week 4, if necessary, daily dosage may be increased by 1.5 mg/day on a weekly basis up to a dose of 9 mg/day, and then by up to 3 mg/day weekly to a total of 24 mg/day.
 If a significant interruption in therapy with ropinirole occurs, retitration may be warranted.